Camp Ka Hui ‘Ana

 Zulu the Three-Legged Coyote: A True Survival Story from South Texas

-Spotted in January with a missing front foot, this lone coyote is defying the odds and writing his own wild story in South Texas.
-Meet Zulu. 🐾🌵 On January 23, 2025, ranch hands at TheRanch at Camp Ka Hui Ana in South Texas first spotted an unusual figure moving through the brush: a lone coyote,
+On January 23, 2025, ranch hands at TheRanch at Camp Ka Hui Ana in South Texas first spotted an unusual figure moving through the brush: a lone coyote, missing his front left foot.
+Now known as Zulu, this resilient animal quickly became a local fascination—not just for his condition, but for how well he navigates

 Zulu the Three-Legged Coyote: A True Survival Story from South Texas Read More »